zerolovesea/RecLib/README.md

 RecForge is inspired by the following great open-source projects:

+- **torch-rechub** - A Lighting Pytorch Framework for Recommendation Models, Easy-to-use and Easy-to-extend.
 - **FuxiCTR** — Configurable and reproducible CTR prediction library
 - **RecBole** — Unified and efficient recommendation library
 - **PaddleRec** — Large-scale recommendation algorithm library